Skip to Main Content

 Carrel Request and Assignment Policies

-All university faculty and graduate students are eligible to apply with the Library Administration Office for private carrel assignment.
-Carrels, when available, will be assigned according to the following priority:
+All university faculty and graduate students are eligible to submit the application below for private carrel assignment.
+However, please understand that we have a very limited number of carrels and may not be able to accommodate all requests.
+Carrels, when available, will be assigned on a generally first-come first-serve basis, but observing the following priorities:

-• First – Graduate students working on a thesis or dissertation.
+• Highest priority – Graduate students working on a thesis or dissertation.

-• Second – Students who are working on semester long or substantive research projects with faculty.
+• Second priority – Students who are working on semester long or substantive research projects with faculty.

-• Third – Faculty members engaged in research projects or course preparation.
+• Third priority – Faculty members engaged in research projects or course preparation, particularly those with no or insufficient private office accommodations or those who need significant access to library print resources.

 Carrels are generally assigned for one semester, sometimes an academic year.
 However, applications requesting a shorter period of time will also be accepted.

-A study carrel holder must apply for renewal at the end of the assigned period but will not be given priority over other applicants.
+A study carrel holder must apply for renewal at the end of the assigned period but will not be given priority over new applicants.

-Carrel holders may share with one other person upon notification of the Director’s office.
+Carrel holders may share with one other person after notifying the Library Service Desk of the person's name.

-Multiple assignments to a single carrel may be required.
+Multiple assignments to a single carrel may be required, depending on demand.

 The library reserves the right to revoke assignment at its discretion.
 Carrels not consistently used during the assigned semester may not be renewed.

-Graduate keys may not leave the building.
-If a patron loses a key, they will be charged a re-keying fee.
+Carrel keys may not leave the building.
+If a patron loses a key, they will be charged a room re-keying fee.

 Carrel Use Policies

-• All library material left in a study carrel must be charged to its occupant.
+• All library material left in a study carrel must be checked out (charged) to its occupant.
 Uncharged material will be removed from the carrel by authorized library personnel.

 • Non-circulating material (such as reference books, bibliographies, indexes, and periodicals) should not be left in the study carrel when the holder is not present.

-• No furniture may be removed or introduced into a carrel without permission from the Administration Office.
+• No furniture may be removed from or introduced into a carrel without permission from the Library.
 No bedding of any kind may be introduced into the carrel.

 • The library is not responsible for any personal belongings left in the study carrels.